slatedocs/slate/source/includes/markdown/_04-quick-start.md

 print "Hello world! " + "My name is " + me['name'] + " and I my primary Asana workspace is " + me['workspaces'][0]['name'] + "."

 ```
+**Python** (v2.x)

+To get started, run `pip install asana` or follow the detailed installation instructions on the [GitHub page for the Python client library](https://github.com/Asana/python-asana/).

+Once it’s installed, open your favorite text editor and we’ll code a GET request to `/users/me` - the same request as above, but in Python.

 Save this file as something descriptive like "hello_world.py"